massalabs/massa-standards/wallet/dapps-communication.md

 The library needs to provide a secure and efficient way to communicate between the page script and the content script, which allows for multiple requests to be processed in parallel.

+> _NOTE:_
+> - The communication between the web page script and the content script is contained by the security model retained by browsers.
+More information [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts#communicating_with_the_web_page).
+> - this is also true for the communication between the content script and the background script.
+More information [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts#communicating_with_background_scripts) or [here](https://developer.chrome.com/docs/extensions/mv3/messaging/).

 To achieve this, we will use:

 - An EventTarget attached to different window keys: